ashbb/piano/README.md

 Change log
 ----------
+Jun 12th, 2010: Updated to v0.4a for Policeman and added two more new songs.
 Jun 04th, 2009: Updated to v0.4 which changes the keyboard color to the sound.
 Jun 03rd, 2009: Added a small comment about Paul's great work.
 Added one more song.
 Jun 02nd, 2009: Wrote the drivers for Mac and Linux (v0.3).
 But not get a chance to run so far.